anne-df/ige_deep_emulators/README.md

 # ige_deep_emulators

-To test and run this repository, you will need to create a virtual environment - write the following steps in a terminal:
+To test and run this repository, you will need to create a virtual environment.
+Write the following steps in a terminal:

 ```
 python -m venv tunax_env